-About 89% domestic servants told that they have to take breakfast after the completion of all family members, after breakfast they have to assist the mistress in cooking lunch.
+About 89% domestic servants told that they have to take breakfast after the completion of all family members, and after breakfast they have to assist the mistress in cooking lunch.
 They find out stones from rice and prepare vegetables for cooking.
-Again they serve launch for the whole family.
-After launch they wash dishes and then ate themselves sitting in the kitchen floor and they swept the rooms again.
+Again they serve lunch for the whole family.
+After lunch they wash dishes and then eat themselves sitting in the kitchen floor and they sweep the rooms again.
 Some of them (29%) have to serve tea to the tutor.
-At (9-10) P.M they serve dinner to the family.
+At 9-10 P.M they serve dinner to the family.
 Again they wash dishes, clean up everything and eat their own dinner.
-Then they go to sleep at (10-11) night.
+Then they go to sleep at 10-11 p.m.
 On an average they work 13-15 hours per day.

 From our study it is seen that child domestic workers rarely have a place of their own to sleep.
 They sleep in any available space, such as kitchen floor (32%) or on the bedroom floor of their employer's children (52%) and even in the corridor.
-Although all the members of the employer's family use mosquito nets but the domestic servants rarely have.
-In our study it is found that only 13% of the domestic servants have mosquito nets but the remaining 87% have not; which is clearly a violation of one of the children's right set out in the CRC (united nations convention on rights of the children) in 1989 to protect them from anything that is harmful to the children's health or physical, mental, spiritual, moral or social development.
+Although all the members of the employer's family use mosquito nets, the domestic servants rarely have any such net.
+In our study it is found that only 13% of the domestic servants have mosquito nets but the remaining 87% have not, which is clearly a violation of one of the children's rights set out in the CRC (United Nations convention on rights of the children) in 1989 to protect them from anything that is harmful to the children's health or physical, mental, spiritual, moral or social development.

-Most of the domestic servants have no weekly holidays.
+Most of the domestic servants have no weekly holiday.
 Normally on the occasion of Eid-festival they get the opportunity of holidays to meet their parents/guardians and relatives.
 Watching TV is their only recreational media.
-In our study 72% respondents reported that they get the opportunity of watching TV, but 21% of them reported that they are deprived from this opportunity and remaining 7% have no response (Annex table--8).
+In our study 72% respondents reported that they get the opportunity of watching TV, but 21% of them reported that they are deprived of this opportunity and the remaining 7% gave no response (Annex table-8).

-Many of the respondents reported that they were lock in the house when the whole family goes somewhere for a few hours.
+Many of the respondents reported that they are locked in the house when the whole family goes somewhere for a few hours.
 This is a troubling case.
 If fire or any other problem arises in the room, they would not be able to escape.
-This was the obvious restriction of the children's personal freedom.
-This is also a violation of one of the rights of children, --"to freedom of association and to be protect from cruel in human degrading treatment", and set out in the CRC in 1989.
+This was the obvious restriction on the children's personal freedom.
+This is also a violation of one of the rights of children, -"to freedom of association and to be protected from cruel inhuman degrading treatment", set out in the CRC in 1989.

-In response to the question whether they were physically punished or not (in the form of slaps, hair pulling and others abuse), 30.95% respondents admitted that sometimes they were punished, 26.19% respondents refused to be punished and the remaining 42.86% respondents had no response.
+In response to the question whether they were physically punished or not (in the form of slaps, hair pulling and other abuse), 30.95% respondents admitted that sometimes they were punished, 26.19% respondents said they were not punished, and the remaining 42.86% respondents had no response.
 Verbal abuse in the form of scolding was apparently common to them.
-(Annex table-9).